 The best real estate investments are all over the country in different markets and at different times.

 Awning leveled the playing field between individual and institutional investors by putting the same level of data and analysis into the hands of its users on a national scale.

-Awning advisors act as local on-the-ground experts walking investors through different neighborhoods so they know what to expect when purchasing a property there.
+Awning agents act as local on-the-ground experts walking investors through different neighborhoods so they know what to expect when purchasing a property there.

-Awning advisors also take care of coordinating title companies, inspections, property management, and other local parties.
+Awning agents also take care of coordinating title companies, inspections, property management, and other local parties.